 Compliance Cycle – a period of five (5) years from the date of the establishment of BEPS during which, in the absence of a delay of compliance granted by DOEE, a building must meet the performance requirements set forth in § 3518 and procedural requirements set forth in § 3519.

+Energy audit – An evaluation of a building that identifies potential energy efficiency measures for building systems and operations in accordance with the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) Standard 211-2018 Level 2.

+High-performing property type – a property type for which the BEPS is more energy-efficient than the U.S. EPA’s National Median for that property type.

+Limited-equity cooperative (LEC) – a cooperative required by a government agency or nonprofit organization to limit the resale price of membership shares for the purpose of keeping the housing affordable to incoming members that are low- and moderate-income.

-Major renovation – any repair, alteration, or addition of a building or structure that:
+Major renovation – any repair, alteration, or addition of a building that:

 (1) Significantly affects multiple core building systems; and

-(2) Costs at least twenty-five (25) percent of the value of the building or structure, as determined based on Office of Tax and Revenue records, before the repair, alteration, or addition is started.
+(2) Costs at least twenty-five (25) percent of the value of the building, as determined based on the District Office of Tax and Revenue records, before the repair, alteration, or addition is started.

-National Median – the ENERGY STAR score or Source EUI benchmark, available on the U.S. Environmental Protection Agency ENERGY STAR Portfolio Manager website, that fifty percent (50%) of properties perform above and fifty percent (50%) perform below.

 Online BEPS Portal – a web-based application created by DOEE for a building owner to submit required reporting and verification documents pertaining to BEPS, accessible through the DOEE BEPS Program webpage.

-Property type – the primary function of a building as determined through Portfolio Manager.
+Operation and maintenance program – A plan meeting the specifications found in American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) Standard 100-2018, Chapter 6, that addresses every applicable building system and element as outlined in Annex D and follows the implementation requirements laid out in Annex L that address the functions, duties and labor associated with the daily operations and normal repairs, replacement of parts and structural components, and other activities needed to preserve an asset so that it continues to provide acceptable services and achieves its expected life.

+Qualifying affordable housing – a building that is primarily residential, contains five (5) or more dwelling units, and can demonstrate that:

+(1) Use restrictions or other covenants require that at least fifty percent (50%) of the building’s dwelling units are occupied by households with household income of less than fifty percent (50%) of the area median income (AMI);

+(2) At least fifty percent (50%) of the dwelling units rent at levels affordable to households with incomes less than or equal to fifty percent (50%) of the AMI.; or

+(3) The building is a Limited-equity Cooperative (LEC) that meets the definition of affordable housing pursuant to Subsection 301(k) of the Clean Energy Omnibus Amendment Act of 2018 (D.C.
+Official Code § 8-1772.21(k)).

 Site Energy Use Intensity or Site EUI – the annual amount of energy a building consumes onsite, as reported on a building’s utility bills, divided by the building’s gross floor area, as determined through Portfolio Manager.